 ‘Worth a try,’ Harry said.

-Hermione brushed past them halfway along the corridor.
-Her back was stiff as a stone, her fingers clutched to her chest, and Harry caught her muttering beneath her breath as she whooshed past.
+Hermione brushed past them halfway along the corridor, her back stiff as a stone, her fingers clutched to her chest, muttering beneath her breath.

 ‘Do you think she’ll outdo you?’
 Neville asked.